 Description

-EXTERIOR: the main elevation is of two storeys and two bays, a timber-framed range set on a stone plinth, rendered above the plinth.
-The central entrance doorway is flanked by C20 timber casement windows; the first floor has two similar but smaller windows.
-There is a single roof light to the right of centre, set into the slate roof, which is quite steeply pitched.
-The brick end stacks have projecting courses towards their tops, which have terra cotta chimney pots.
+The main elevation is two storeys and two bays, with a timber-framed range set on a stone plinth; the upper portion is rendered.
+The central entrance doorway is flanked by 20th-century timber casement windows, and the first floor has two similar, smaller windows.
+A single roof light is set into the steeply pitched slate roof.
+The brick end stacks have projecting courses topped with terra cotta chimney pots.

-REASONS FOR DESIGNATION: Biggleswade House, 23 Church Street, is designated at Grade II, for the following principal reasons: * Architectural interest: as a timber-framed building of the C17 * Group value: with the numerous other listed buildings in Church Street
+Biggleswade House is designated at Grade II for its architectural interest as a 17th-century timber-framed building and for its group value with the numerous other listed buildings in Church Street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.